 Can I use frozen spinach?

-Yes, making sure it is very well-drained and well-squeezed out to avoid soggy pastry!
+Yes, but make sure it is very well-drained and well-squeezed out to avoid soggy pastry!
 You'll only need about 2 ounces of frozen spinach.
 It may not have as much flavour as fresh.

-This galette is quite filling and needs nothing more than a fresh crisp salad to go with it.
+This almond flour galette is quite filling and needs nothing more than a fresh, crisp salad to go with it.
 Try one of these favourites!

 Gluten-Free Spinach Artichoke Galette